 Toxic metrics and pushing developers to perform better without improving the process or their experience are unfortunately still problems in the industry.
 Creating a safe and happy workplace is critical to helping developers do their best work and be more productive.
 The most important cultural attribute is psychological safety, according to research on developer velocity by McKinsey & Company.
 This means protecting developers’ ability to experiment and fail, and investing in tools and systems that minimize the cost of those failures.

-Invest in best-in-class tools
+Invest in the best developer productivity tools

 McKinsey & Company identified best-in-class tools as the top contributor to business success — enabling greater productivity, visibility, and coordination.
 Yet only 5 percent of executives ranked tools as one of their top-three software enablers.
 “The underinvestment in tools across the development life cycle is one reason so many companies struggle with “black box” issues,” write researchers in “Developer Velocity: How software excellence fuels business performance.”

-How does the developer experience affect productivity?
+How does happiness affect developer productivity?

 There’s a synergy between productivity and developer happiness.
 Developers are happier when they feel more productive and they’re more productive when they're happy.
 Improving the developer experience helps identify and remove roadblocks to reduce frustration and increase productivity.